 MockDPE

-Run a Full Mock Checkride — In Your Browser
+Run a Full AI Mock Checkride — In Your Browser

-MockDPE is a mock checkride simulator that puts you in front of an AI Designated Pilot Examiner before your real test.
-Real airports, live aviation weather, and FAA ACS-aligned scoring — so your first time through the oral exam format isn't the actual checkride.
+An AI mock checkride puts you in front of a Designated Pilot Examiner persona before your real test — the same scenario-based oral exam format, minus the official consequences.
+MockDPE runs the whole thing end-to-end: real airports, live aviation weather, and FAA ACS-aligned scoring, so your first time through the format isn't the actual checkride.

 • Full end-to-end oral exam with an AI DPE